-This blog post is written on the back of a gruelling, lengthy and painful eviction battle between me and my former tenant, so my level of frustration was off the chart.
+This blog post is written on the back of a gruelling, lengthy and painful eviction battle between me and my former tenant, so my level of frustration was off the charts.
 I’m pretty sure I suffered from a few stress educed strokes and several months of impotence during this whole ordeal.

 Regardless of how recklessly and abruptly my emotions may come across during my moment of despair and dwindling faith in mankind, I am a professional landlord.
 I follow all the rules and regulations, I provide my tenants with a good service, nice and clean properties, and I’m always eager to resolve any maintenance issues immediately.

-The fact is, there are some tenants that are out there to purely abuse the system, and it doesn’t matter how professional and reasonable the landlord is.
+The reality is, there are some tenants that are out there to purely abuse the system, and it doesn’t matter how professional and reasonable the landlord is.
 I believe my tenant was one of those people, out to stone-cold abuse the system.
 She’s abused the system and literally sucked the living shit out of it for every thing it’s worth.

 I’m sure many other landlords that have gone through similar trials and tribulations will be able to relate to my emotions (but probably not with my choice in words).
 Now, onto the rant…

 My tenant is finally out of my life after having served an eviction notice on her incompetent dumb arse.
 I’m definitely ready to close this chapter in my life right after I’ve documented a list of reasons why I want to skull fuck her with a blunt, rusty axe.

 I’ve already wrote a few blog entries on this issue, sporadically noting down the stupid shit she had done on certain day’s.
 But here is a neat list, which will hopefully be the last step in this nightmare.
 Closure.